Grace Life Church

 The apostles and elders, led by Peter, Paul, and James, the Lord's brother, agreed that the Gentiles were not under the law.
 Not only was it decided that it was not necessary for Gentiles to be circumcised in order to be saved, it was also decided that the Gentiles were not required to obey the law of Moses.
 They were to live under grace!

 That was it!
 THERE WAS NO REQUIREMENT TO TITHE!
-This is not surprising because the Jerusalem Council decided that the Gentiles were not to live under the Mosaic Law.
+This is not at all surprising because the Jerusalem Council decided that the Gentiles were not to live under the Mosaic Law.
 How can the tithing teachers fail to understand what happened here?
 Many of them probably do understand, but don't want to take it to its logical conclusion.
 They need donations and that's their priority.
-Their tithing position on giving has been formed and is motivated by their traditions and what they need and want.
-This may sound harsh, but how else do you explain this tight clutching to tithing that was part of the law?
+Their tithing position on giving has been formed and is motivated by their traditions, and what they need and want.
+This may sound harsh, but how else do you explain this tight clutching in the church today to tithing that was part of the law?